civican/legisinfo/42-1/bills/C-57/bill_text.md

   **(3)** Subsection 8(3) of the Act is replaced by the following:

-    **(2.1)** The mandate of the Sustainable Development Advisory Council is to advise the Minister on any matter related to sustainable development that is referred to it by the Minister.
+    **(2.1)** The mandate of the Sustainable Development Advisory Council is to advise the Minister on any matter related to sustainable development, including matters referred to it by the Minister.

     **(3)** The representatives appointed to the Sustainable Development Advisory Council may be paid reasonable expenses incurred by them in connection with the business of the Council, subject to applicable Treasury Board dir­ectives.